 - Ultrasound.
 This type of therapy uses sound waves to increase blood circulation and warmth, which may promote healing in muscles affected by myofascial pain syndrome.

 Injecting a numbing agent or a steroid into a trigger point can help relieve pain.
-In some people, just the act of inserting the needle into the trigger point helps break up the muscle tension.
-Called dry needling, this technique involves inserting a needle into several places in and around the trigger point.
+In some people, just the act of inserting the needle into the trigger point helps break up the muscle tension (dry needling).
+Dry needling involves inserting a needle into several places in and around the trigger point.
 Acupuncture also appears to be helpful for some people who have myofascial pain syndrome.

 - Exercise.
 Gentle exercise can help you cope better with pain.
 When your pain allows, get moving.
 Ask your doctor or physical therapist about appropriate exercises.